dalibo/pitrery/INSTALL.md

 candidate when restoring to a specific date and time and by the purge action.
-The directory stores the backup label file of PostgreSQL, a tarball of the PGDATA directory, tarballs for each tablespace and the tablespace list for their path.
+The directory stores the backup label file of PostgreSQL, a tarball of the PGDATA directory, tarballs for each tablespace and the tablespace list with their path.
 Finally, but no shown in the example, a `conf` directory can be created to stored configuration files of the database cluster (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) when they are not located inside PGDATA.

+Notes:
-Note: Here we have configured archive_xlog to store the WAL files in prod/xlog to have them close to the base backups.
+* Here we have configured archive_xlog to store the WAL files in `prod/xlog` to have them close to the base backups.
+* When using the `rsync` storage method, tarballs are replaced with directory with the same base name.

 Listing backups
 ---------------